Diabetic Ketoacidosis Management

 Additional Resources

 The Get Insulin website provides information for persons with diabetes to access affordable insulin coverage.
-The site also offers information and guidance on health insurance plans, an insulin related newsletter, and external links to food sources (for patients with food insecurity issues) https://www.feedingamerica.org/find-your-local-foodbank
+The site also offers information and guidance on health insurance plans, an insulin-related newsletter, and external links to food sources (for patients with food insecurity issues) https://www.feedingamerica.org/find-your-local-foodbank

-The Feeding America website enables persons with food insecurities to access food banks in their area, according to state location and zip code.
+The Feeding America website enables persons with food insecurities to access food banks in their area, according to their state location and zip code.

 Ask yourself...